 Doesn’t matter what work you do as a virtual assistant, you’re going to have some level of oral and written communication involved.

-Your task can include creating presentations, sending emails, talking to customers and so on.
+Your tasks can include creating presentations, sending emails, talking to customers, and so on.

 But most of the time it’s English.
-Brush up on your English skills, learn new phrases, words.
+Brush up on your English skills, and learn new phrases and words.
 Make sure you don’t make any grammatical errors.

 Using YouTube and newspapers will help you brush up on your English.
 You can also take crash courses to polish your language.